colosseum-wiot/user-documentation/docs/source/radio_api_traffic/colosseum_cli.rst

 Traffic Scenario Control Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The *tr* family of commands allows the user to query, start, and stop Traffic scenarios for the current reservation.
-To see a detailed description of all Traffic scenarios and their respective scenario IDs, see :doc:`Scenarios <scenarios_summary_list>`.
+To see a detailed description of all Traffic scenarios and their respective scenario IDs, see :doc:`Scenarios </scenarios/index>`.

 Get a list a of available traffic scenarios: